 Velocity banking involves using a line of credit as the primary account to make lump sums towards a loan, typically a mortgage.
 In other words, you would use another line of credit as an expense account for mortgage payments.
 Individuals who utilize the velocity banking strategy believe it will allow them to pay off their mortgages faster and with lower interest.

-Here is a step by step guide to how velocity banking works:
+Here is a velocity banking step by step guide:

 - Take out a mortgage